-- (14) Where goods and services cannot be sourced by one of the above methods, an Alternative Procurement Method (formerly known as Certificate of Exemption) must be prepared providing justification and evidence in respect to: - a.
-Reasons why the goods or services cannot be supplied by an Approved Supplier or Panel; - b.
-The unique and specialised nature of the requirement able to be provided by a single supplier; - c.
-Risks to the University in time and costs in adhering to policy and procedures; - d.
-The requirement is for an emergency or urgent need concerning health, security or safety. - (15) The Alternative Procurement Method must be approved by the Procurement Steering Group.
+- (15) Where goods and services cannot be sourced by one of the above methods, an Alternative Procurement Method must be prepared providing justification and evidence in respect to: - a.
+Reasons why the goods or services cannot be supplied by an Approved Supplier or Panel - b.
+The unique and specialised nature of the requirement is only able to be provided by a single supplier - c.
+Risks to the University in time and costs in adhering to policy and procedures - d.
+The requirement is for an emergency or urgent need concerning health, security or safety. - (16) The Alternative Procurement Method must be approved by the Procurement Steering Group.

-Standing Exemptions
+Standing exemptions

-(16) A number of exemptions may be used by CDU staff to provide flexibility for sourcing of goods or services where it may not be practical or possible to seek quotations or test the market.
+(17) A number of exemptions may be used by CDU staff to provide flexibility for sourcing of goods or services where it may not be practical or possible to seek quotations or test the market.
 The following items are exempt:

 - a.
-The purchase is from Government or a Statutory body. - b.
-The supplier has been specified under a Funding Agreement e.g. NHMRC. - c.
-The purchase or lease of real property. - d.
-Library Subscriptions, Conferences, Membership to Professional Organizations or Associations and National Peak Bodies. - e.
-Works of Art, exhibitions, performances acquired or commissioned by CDU or the CDU Art Gallery. - f.
-Placement Fees. - g.
-Emergency events. - h.
-Sponsorships and donations managed by Marketing, Media and Communications. - i.
+The purchase is from Government or a Statutory body - b.
+The supplier has been specified by the grantor under a Funding Agreement e.g. NHMRC - c.
+The purchase or lease of real property - d.
+Library Subscriptions, Conferences, Membership to Professional Organisations or Associations and National Peak Bodies - e.
+Works of Art, exhibitions, performances acquired or commissioned by CDU or the CDU Art Gallery - f.
+Placement Fees - g.
+Emergency events - h.
+Sponsorships and donations managed by Marketing, Media and Communications - i.
 Renewal of ongoing software maintenance and licensing agreements up to 5 years.
+Any other contract renewal requires a contract extension request - j.
+Purchase of livestock at public auctions - k.
+Agent commissions for student recruitment - I. Procurement by HES, Australian University Procurement Network (AUPN), Universities Australia (UA) and other similar Australian University groups.